citrineos/citrineos.github.io/docs/faqs.md

     open: true

 OCPI 2.2.1 is supported by CitrineOS.
 Refer to the [roadmap](/roadmap) for information on upcoming OCPI version support.
 ///

+/// details | What technologies support CitrineOS?
+    type: info
+    open: true

+CitrineOS is a TypeScript-based Node.js application with a PostgreSQL database and RabbitMQ message broker.
+The Operator UI is a NextJS-based web application with GraphQL integration to CitrineOS's data.
+///